mbeddr/mps-platform-docs/src/doc/docs/mps_internal/deps_and_classpath/index.md

 These directories or JAR files are recursively scanned for *.mpl* (languages), *.msd* (solutions), and *.devkit* (devkit) files.
 If found, the corresponding content is added to the modules pool.

-## Java classpath versus relations
+## Java Classpath Versus Relations

 The various settings on models and modules specify both the Java classpath and the relations of a model.
 However, these settings affect classpath and relations differently.
 As a rule of thumb, the classpath has all Java classes reachable through any kind of relation.
 The Classpath is populated generously.